rvakato/Python_for_Blender/README.md

 - DeleteDuplicateMT: Auto deleted duplicate material. ex.
 A.001, A.002 to A
 - DeleteUnusedUVmap: Auto deleted unused UVmap
 - RandomMaterial: Random Material
+- MergeMaterialwithSameName: Same material with the same name in material panel, merge them

 ## How to use?